monsterdevgit/Individual-Animal-Identification/README.md

 * HOG features (shape)
 * LBP features (texture)

 Each feature and label data are encoded in an excel csv file.
-The columns name of the label dataset represents individual animals (class labels), encoded to numerical values.
+The columns name of the label dataset represents individual animals (class labels), and their corresponding numerical values.
 These datasets were gotten from original videos and code included in this repository [here](https://github.com/LucyKuncheva/Animal-Identification-from-Video) which were sourced from Pixabay under Pixabay License.
 Special thanks to Lucy Kuncheva.

 The video data used in this study is summarized below:
 | Short Name | Video Name | Frames | Size | Bounding boxes | Identities |